thiagofiora/Thiago-Fioravante/README.md

 Then explore different views (dates) and search, And for last explore minor configurations settings like start date of the week, dark theme and etc.

 ### Bugs

+1. Category icons change position every time a new record is added

+Open app in landing page

+--Check the position of the categories

+Add an record

+--CHeck that the position of the categories changes everytime a new record is added

+2. The category in the right bottom corner does not show the line linking to the pie chart

+Add an expense for all category

+--Check that the category at the bottom right corner does not show the line linking to center

+3. Expense/Income buttons changed it's labels to - (minus) and + (plus) signs

+Install the app (default languange is English)

+--Check that the labels for Income/Expense are text in English

+Change languange to Spanish

+--Check that the labels for Income/Expense are text in Spanish

+Change languange back to English

+--Check that the labels for Income/Expense are -/+

+4. When all accounts are selected and a record is added it's not possible to select which account it belongs

+Monefy don't have a option to select defaul account

+Click to add a new record

+Select the ammount

+Select the category

+--Check that in any moment the account was an option to select

+To add an record to an specific account it has to be selected in the Account selector before adding the record.

+5. When a expense is selected in the chart, the balance list is open with all recors instead of only the expense clicked

+Add several expense in Monefy

+Click and hold one of the "piece" of the chart

+--Check that the center wil show the category balance in center

+Release and balance list will scroll up.

+--Check that all recors are shown and not only the one selected.
+The previous behaviour gives the user an impression that it will be filtered.

+6. It's possible to transfer between accounts with more money than the origin.

+Click transfer button

+Select an amout higher than the balance of the origin account

+Click to transfer

+--Check that the transfer is recorded and the origin balance is negative.
+Negative balance is not a problem but shouldn't be possible to do that with transfer.

+7. Future recurring is an available option at settings but it'savailable ony in Monefy Pro

+Open right menu and go to Settings

+Enable Future recurring records